 Findings associated with this project have been used to support military and law enforcement personnel deployed to a variety of complex missions.
 Reports documenting JDLR Project findings include:

 Behavioral Indicators of Legal and Illegal Gun Carrying

 Behavioral Indicators of Drug Carrying in Open Spaces

 Behavioral Indicators During a Police Interdiction

 Our techniques are practitioner derived and molded through science.
-Course techniques have been transitioned to law enforcement and military personnel in the US and abroad.
+Our threat assessment methodology has been transitioned as law enforcement training classes and to military personnel in the US and abroad.